TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

   \vect{x}_1 = \left[\begin{array}{cc} 14000\\300\\600\\1100 \end{array}\right] , \quad \vect{x}_{10} = \left[\begin{array}{cc} 5910 \\ 684 \\ 965 \\ 573 \end{array}\right] , \quad \vect{x}_{50} = \left[\begin{array}{cc} 910 \\ 282 \\ 179\\ 82 \end{array}\right].
 $$

 The trajectories in $\R^4$ are hard to plot.
-Instead we can plot the progressions of the four age groups.  {numref}`Figure %s <Fig:DynSystDiscrete:Leslie>` shows these in time slots of five years.
+Instead we can plot the progressions of the four age groups.  {numref}`Figure %s <Fig:DynSystDiscrete:Leslie2>` shows these in time slots of five years.

 :::{figure} Images/Fig-DynSystDiscrete-Leslie-2.svg
-:name: Fig:DynSystDiscrete:Leslie
+:name: Fig:DynSystDiscrete:Leslie2

 The evolvement in time of the population model
 :::